-Sugar is one of the worst things we can eat, and unfortunately, is one of the hardest to avoid!
-The shocking thing about our state of health today is how much we really don’t know about the foods we are consuming.
+Sugar is one of the worst things we can eat, and unfortunately, it is one of the hardest to avoid!
+The shocking thing about our health today is how much we really don’t know about the foods we are consuming.
 On average, Americans eat about 15 teaspoons of added sugar each day.
-And, while we may have an inkling sugar is not good for us, do you really know how toxic it is?
+And, while we may have an inkling that sugar is not good for us, do you really know how toxic it is?
 When it comes to our health, ignorance is absolutely not bliss.
 It’s important to educate yourself so you can make informed decisions that bring health to your body.
-Limiting your daily sugar intake can help your health and be done 7 easy steps, beginning with knowledge.
+Limiting your daily sugar intake can help your health, and be done 7 easy steps, beginning with knowledge.

 As if we didn’t eat enough sugar, processed foods are loaded with added sugar.
-They hide under names like sucrose, fructose, glucose, maltose, cane juice, carob syrup, coconut sugar, evaporated cane juice, fruit juice concentrate, agave nectar, aspartame, high-fructose corn syrup, honey, neotame, stevia extract, saccharin, sucralose and sugar alcohols.
+They hide under names like sucrose, fructose, glucose, maltose, cane juice, carob syrup, coconut sugar, evaporated cane juice, fruit juice concentrate, agave nectar, aspartame, high-fructose corn syrup, honey, neotame, stevia extract, saccharin, sucralose, and sugar alcohols.

 If you have to smother your morning oatmeal in brown sugar, maybe you just don’t like oatmeal.
 It is time to confront the things you do or habits you have that enable you to consume excess sugar.
 This is practicing self-honesty.
 Why not try something different like some pre-made breakfast bars made with eggs and veggies?

-Once you limit your daily sugar intake you’ll feel better.
-You will have more energy, your body won’t hurt as much and you’ll enjoy the sweetness of seasonal fruit.
+Once you limit your daily sugar intake, you’ll feel better.
+You will have more energy, your body won’t hurt as much, and you’ll enjoy the sweetness of seasonal fruit.
 You won’t turn to overly sweet indulgences on a daily basis.
 Your loved ones will thank you as you age gracefully alongside them.
 And your body will thank you too!